Frequently Asked Questions

 How do students access their course evaluations?

-An email is sent to the student.
-In the email, the student will find a link or links (depending on the number of courses a student is registered for) that once they click on, will bring them to the individual course evaluation.
+An email is sent to the student with a “Complete Survey” link for each course they are registered for.
+Once they click on a link, it brings them to the individual course evaluation.
 Because the evaluation is easily accessible through email, a student can complete the evaluation from their home computer, tablet or smart phone.

 Are the emails/evaluations going to the students Bergen.edu e-mail or to their personal e-mail addresses?

-The email reminders, with the link to the evaluation(s), are sent to a student’s Bergen email address.
-SmartEvals, the company that conducts the evaluations, sends the email to the students.
+Email reminders sent from SmartEvals with the link to the evaluation(s), are sent to a student’s Bergen email address.

 How many email reminders will students receive over the evaluation period?

-Students can receive as many as six (6) email reminders during the evaluation period.
+SmartEvals reminder emails are sent on a predetermined schedule.
+Students will receive email reminders every other day until the last week of the semester, then the frequency increases to daily.
 The subject lines and contents vary, with each using different language to encourage completion.
 The title that will appear in the From line is Bergen Course Evaluations.

 How long does the evaluation period last?